History of the AstroTurf Brand

 AstroTurf — it’s one of the most iconic brands in sports.
 While everyone recognizes the name, not everyone knows the history.

-AstroTurf borrows its name from the Houston Astrodome, where it was first used in a professional sports venue fifty years ago this year.
+AstroTurf borrows its name from the Houston Astrodome, where it was first used in a professional sports venue more than fifty years ago.
 The space race was in full swing.
 It was a time of palpable optimism.
 A certain belief that man could conquer the constraints of nature with ingenuity and forward-thinking progress pervaded.
 The Astrodome was built in the midst of this feverish pursuit of the impossible.
 It was the first domed stadium and it was a marvel of sports architecture.

 There was a major problem, though.
 The clear Lucite panels that comprised the dome created a glare.
 Astros outfielders and their opponents were blinded as they attempted — and failed — to catch pop-ups.
 The initial solution was to paint the ceiling to cut the glare.
 It worked, but another problem arose.
 Deprived of adequate sunlight, the grass died!